des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 The despair I experienced that night is real, and still follows me to this day.
 My human response is to look for someone to blame.
 One might say I inflicted that pain on myself, blindly installing things without understanding what I was doing or how to deal with the consequences.
-But a selfish, damadged, illogical part of me blames it on project authors, who sweep the details and difficulties of installing dependencies under the rug, offloading the burden onto those trying to interact with their software.
+But a selfish, damaged, illogical part of me blames it on project authors, who sweep the details and difficulties of installing dependencies under the rug, offloading the burden onto those trying to interact with their software.